JSM33T/a-cove-depreciated/readme.md

 - **project.csproj:** The .NET project file specifying dependencies, references, and other project-related configurations.

-Feel free to explore and customize the project structure according to your specific requirements.
-If you have any questions or need further clarification, please don't hesitate to reach out.

-Happy coding!

 ### Components/File types

 - **Scripts (Typescript):** Contains all TypeScript source files.